The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 I don't know if you're the kind of person who wants power over other people.

-I don't know if you're the kind of person who wants to amass power at your job or in your family, but rest assured, people who do are everywhere, and many of them are in government, And it's the sole reason they're there.
+I don't know if you're the kind of person who wants to amass power at your job or in your family, but rest assured, people who do are everywhere, and many of them are in government, and it's the sole reason they're there.

 Constitution be damned.

-With the amount of money this government collects because of the vast economy of this nation.
+With the amount of money this government collects because of the vast economy of this nation, you're talking about trillions and trillions of dollars.

 And where does it all end up?

 In Washington, D.C.
-It's something called the Department of the Treasury.
+It's something called the Department of the Treasury and at the Federal Reserve in their banks.

 But theoretically, it's all in Washington.